 Trace the development of atomic theory from Dalton to quantum mechanics

 Each of these operations can be deployed in under five minutes.
-A teacher who uses even two of them per week across a DP course will produce pupils who enter their TOK assessment with a developed vocabulary for epistemological thinking, drawn from genuine disciplinary experience rather than abstract classroom exercises.
+A teacher who uses just two of these per week will help learners develop thinking skills.
+These learners will enter their TOK assessment with real subject experience, not just abstract classroom exercises.
 For a fuller treatment of how cognitive operations build critical thinking skills across subjects, the evidence base is well-established.

 Areas of Knowledge: The STEM Teacher's Quick Reference